 In addition to urban animal sources of bacteria, there may be illicit connections to the storm sewer system.
-As part of the MS4 permitting program, municipalities are required to conduct dry-weather monitoring to identify and then eliminate these illicit discharges.
+As part of the MS4 permitting program, municipalities are required to conduct dry-weather monitoring to identify and then eliminate these illicit discharges, but this may not occur in unpermitted storm sewer systems.
 Bacteria may also enter streams from leaky sewer pipes, or during storm events when inflow and infiltration can cause sewer overflows.